i-aryan/blog/README.md

 # A Blog Web-App Using MERN Stack
 A simple blog web-app made with MERN Stack.
-User authentication will be added in a separate project.
+User authentication will be added in a future update.
 ### Feed
 ![Feed](https://i.imgur.com/pxgtdVU.png)